-(iv) People of different sexual orientation and transgendered persons
+People of different sexual orientation and transgender persons

-111. We have been promoting equal opportunities for people of different sexual orientation and transgender persons through various publicity and educational measures.
-These includes, among others, implementing the Equal Opportunities (Sexual Orientation) Funding Scheme which provides funding support to worthwhile community projects that promote equal opportunities on grounds of sexual orientation or gender identity, or provide support services for the sexual minorities; promulgating the Code of Practice against Discrimination in Employment on the Ground of Sexual Orientation; maintaining a hotline for enquiries and complaints on issues relating to sexual orientation and gender identity; and producing and broadcasting API on television and radio, and launching advertising campaigns on different media to promote the message of equal opportunities for sexual minorities.
+112. The HKSAR Government is committed to fostering the culture and values of inclusiveness and mutual respect and promoting equal opportunities for people of different sexual orientation and transgender persons.
+The publicity and educational measures include, among others, implementing the Equal Opportunities (Sexual Orientation) Funding Scheme which provides funding support to worthwhile community projects that promote equal opportunities on grounds of sexual orientation or gender identity, or provide support services for the sexual minorities; promoting the Code of Practice against Discrimination in Employment on the Ground of Sexual Orientation; maintaining a hotline for enquiries and complaints on issues relating to sexual orientation and gender identity; and producing and broadcasting television programme and API on television and radio, and launching advertising campaigns on different media to promote the message of "eliminate discrimination, embrace inclusion" for people of different sexual orientation and transgender persons.